 How much will it cost?

-- Building Regulation Charges - Guidance Note3 - Non-Domestic New Build and Extensions (pdf, 219kb)
+- Building Regulation Charges - Guidance Note3 - Non-Domestic New Build and Extension and Alterations (May 2017) (pdf, 219kb)

-- Publicity Notice Building Regulation Charges 2013 (8KB)
+- Publicity Notice - Building Regulation Application Charges effective from 2nd May 2017 (8KB)

 How long will it take?